-Starting a new online video advertising strategy can be a daunting task, especially if you don’t live in the world of online media buying.
+Starting a new online video marketing strategy can be a daunting task, especially if you don’t live in the world of online media buying.
 Fifteen minutes into researching the topic will undoubtedly introduce you to a variety of new terms, all very similar but with subtle differences.

 In this post, we’ll help you make some sense of the online media buying space and give you some tips for how to get started advertising online with video.
 If you’re not a video ad newbie and are just looking for some video ad network recommendations, feel free to skip ahead to the list at the end of the article.